 She helped me see the beauty in my story again and guided me out of my creative rut with encouragement and expertise.
 This is my first book and is a memoir about a queer relationship.
 I was scared to have a stranger analyze it closely, but Sophie was kind and helpful in her edits.
 She is a lovely person and talented editor.
 I would absolutely work with her again."

+Having never worked with an editor before, I was very picky with the selection process for my first novel.
 Sophie was organized, professional, and patient during the initial conversations, and those traits only strengthened during the editing process.
 Her supportive approach and attention to detail, while also making sure the integrity of my voice was still present, was exceptional.
-I'm thrilled with how polished the book reads!
-There is no doubt in my mind I will work with Sophie again in the future."
+I'm thrilled with how polished the book reads!"

 She brings a caring, insightful approach to content critique that has left every project I’ve ever workshopped with her more nuanced and more assured.
 She’s got a great eye for copy editing too.
 If you’re keen to feel as if your editor or creative coach is personally invested in both your process and your product, I cannot recommend Sophie’s services highly enough.”